 Oscar’s lashes have to hold Anthea in good stead because Oscar is difficult, even hurtful at times.
-He’s mercurial: one moment he’ll browbeat Anthea and the next, take her hand and show a moment of mercy.
-But Anthea, while she suffers under his tutelage, also knows she’s learning more than she ever thought possible.
-She recognizes that his rigor is for the art’s sake, not to be deliberately cruel.
-And she holds her own.
+He’s mercurial: one moment he browbeats Anthea and the next, takes her hand in a moment of mercy.
+Anthea suffers under his tutelage, but also knows she’s learning more than she ever thought possible.
+She recognizes that his rigor is for the art’s sake, not deliberate cruelty.
+She holds her own.
 She is his equal in art and temperament.

-Because Oscar is impenetrable, Anthea’s growing attraction to and love fo him must come through a physical awareness as much as social interaction.
-Their rare, innocent touches, innocent at least by our 50 shades world, are as visceral and moving to the romance reader as an explicit love scene.
-In their lessons’ first weeks, Oscar takes Anthea to the opera to watch a performance of Verdi’s Otello.
+Because Oscar is impenetrable, Anthea’s growing attraction to and love for him come through physical awareness as much as social interaction.
+Their rare, innocent touches, are as visceral and moving to the romance reader as an explicit love scene.
+In their lessons’ first weeks, Oscar takes Anthea to a performance of Verdi’s Otello.
 Oscar takes Anthea’s arm; her response is instinctive and powerful.
 Her body knows what Oscar means to her before her mind admits it:

 … but as she felt those long, strong fingers close round her arm, with only the thin silk of Vicki’s gold stole in between, she was immediately aware of a current of feeling that was electric in its primitive suddenness and violence.

-Burchell’s “currents” of swift and heady awareness, on the heroine’s part that is, are indications of feeling that is yet unrealized, unspoken.
-And this ability to express the inexpressible, when done as well as Burchell does, are what the genre does greatly.
+Burchell’s “currents” of swift and heady awareness, on the heroine’s part that is, are indications of unrealized, inarticulate feeling.
+This ability to express the inexpressible, when done this well, are what the genre at its best.

 Anthea’s incipient feelings are fully realized in our hero.
-He know what he feels and he knows what he wants: Anthea as partner on stage, in bed, as wife and companion.
-But, like the best of Neels’ heroes, Oscar waits, helps Anthea achieve professional mastery, before he declares himself.
-In the meanwhile, Burchell uses music the way Neels uses the rhythms of the medical workday to draw an invisible line of connection between hero and heroine.
+He know what he feels and wants: Anthea as partner on stage, in bed, as wife and companion.
+Like the best of Neels’s heroes, Oscar helps Anthea achieve professional mastery before he declares himself.
+In the meanwhile, Burchell uses music the way Neels uses the rhythms of the medical workday to draw a connection between hero and heroine.
 When Oscar has an opportunity to rehearse Anthea for the part of Desdemona, their play-acting stands in for their relationship.
 Burchell turns Othello and Desdemona’s tragedy on its head by making it the HEA’s counterpoint:

 Lie on that sofa, Anthea.
 You’ve said your prayers and got into bed and then – Otello comes in.”
 She did exactly what he told her.
 But she stared up at him with wide, frightened eyes, as he stood over her, instead of feigning sleep.
 “Close your eyes,” he said softly.
 “Close your eyes.
 You’re asleep.
 And when you open them again, remember that you love the man you see there, even though you fear him.”
 He was standing looking down at her with heart-searching melancholy as well as indescribable menace, and she suddenly thought of what he had said – “You love the man, even though you fear him – ” The conviction was upon her in that moment that this was absolutely true, and, without her even knowing it, there was tenderness as well as terror in her glance, and in her voice too.
 And then, when he asked her, in tones heavy with fate, if she had said her prayers that night, the whole thing became so chillingly real that all sense of the theatre dropped away from her.